rreece/markdown-memo/03-basics.md

 -   **for equations:** `The generalized Stokes' theorem, [@eq:stokes], is rad.`
     The generalized Stokes' theorem, [@eq:stokes], is rad.

+TODO: The above references to labels on other pages unfortunately don't work in html, but they work in latex/pdf.

 You can refer to multiple lables like [@sec:sections;@sec:lists;@sec:blocks] like this:

     [@sec:sections;@sec:lists;@sec:blocks]

-Automatic grouping into a range doesn't seem to be working, so you can also try refer to [Sections @sec:sections]--[-@sec:blocks] in some versions like this:
+Automatic grouping into a range doesn't seem to be working (for latex, but does for html), so you can also try refer to [Sections @sec:sections]--[-@sec:blocks] in some versions like this: